bwp91/homebridge-govee/.github/ISSUE_TEMPLATE/new-issue.md

 ...

-Which version of this plugin (homebridge-govee) do you have?
+Which version of this plugin (homebridge-ewelink) do you have?

 ...

-**Please paste any relevant logs below..**
+**Please paste any relevant logs below.
+It helps if you can turn `debug` and `debugReqRes` in the package settings for more thorough logging.**
 > If you are posting an error then it is helpful for me to also see the previous few lines as this can show the cause of the error.

 ...